QinCai-rui/PicoCube/BOM.md

 ---

 ## Notes

 - Use only 1 RGB LED from the pack of 100.
+- Use only 3 resistors from the pack of 600.
 - The microSD card is more than sufficient for OS and solve log storage.
 - All links and prices were last verified as of 2025-05-19.